openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/process/process_package_api/process_package_classes.md

 public prop arguments: Array<String>
 ```

 Functionality: Returns the argument list of the current process.
-For example, if the current process command line is `a.out ab cd ef`, where `a.out` is the program name, the returned list will contain three elements: ab, cd, ef.
+For example, if the command line is `a.out ab cd ef` where `a.out` is the program name, the returned list contains three elements: ab, cd, ef.

 > **Note:**
 >
-> - When using the C language to call the Cangjie dynamic library, the command line arguments set via `int SetCJCommandLineArgs(int argc, const char* argv[])` will have the first argument discarded when retrieved using the `arguments` property of the current process.
+> - When using C language to call the Cangjie dynamic library, command line arguments set via `int SetCJCommandLineArgs(int argc, const char* argv[])` will discard the first argument when retrieved using `arguments`.

 Type: [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<[String](../../core/core_package_api/core_package_structs.md#struct-string)>